CLUEbenchmark/DataCLUE/README_en.md

 2. Highly Challenging: Both the training set train and the validation set dev have a high proportion of incorrectly labeled data.
 The labeling accuracy rate of the public test set is high (over 95%).

 3. Resource-Friendly: fast experiment cycle and low calculation cost.
 A single experiment in GPU environment can be completed in 3 minutes; CPU environment can also complete training in a short time.

-"Open Biweekly Competition and Rewards"

-1. Production method: The 1st to 15th and 16th to 30th of each month are two weekly competition periods.
-9 pm on the 15th and 30th is the time for the biweekly championships to be produced.
-The champion is derived from the highest score of the newly submitted team during the competition period.

-2. Rewards:

-1) Certificate: "Biweekly Championship Certificate" that can be accessed online on the CLUE official website;

-2) Bonus: 600 yuan cash prize for the winner of the bi-weekly competition.

 ## Introduction